-Table of delegations for capital increases
+10. Table of delegations for capital increases

-The Combined Shareholders' General Meeting held on 26 March 2012 awarded the Board of Directors the necessary authority to issue, with or without removal of preferential subscription rights, in one or several times, whether in France or abroad, shares and all securities that provide immediate or term access to the company's shares, for a maximum nominal value of €5,000,000, as the maximum value of representative securities drawn on the company cannot exceed €100,000,000.
+The Combined Shareholders' General Meeting held on 26 March 2012 delegated to the Board of Directors the necessary authority to issue, with or without removal of preferential subscription rights, in one or several times, whether in France or abroad, shares and all securities that provide immediate or term access to the company's shares, for a maximum nominal value of $\in$ 5,000,000, as the maximum value of representative securities drawn on the company cannot exceed $\notin$ 100,000,000.

-These authorisations are valid for a period of 26 months, that is until 25 May 2014.
+These authorisations are valid for a period of 26 months, i.e. until 25 May 2014.

-o valia foi a portoa di 20 filo ······································ Nature of the delegation Nature of the operation Shares to issue Authorised capital increase amount Full delegation Capital increase, PSR maintained Capital shares or debt securities giving access to capital 5,000,000 € () of capital increase or €000 of value of debt securities giving access to the capital Full delegation Capital increase, PSR waived Capital shares or debt securities giving access to capital 5,000,000 € () or 100,000,000 € of value of debt securities giving access to the capital
+Nature of the delegation Nature of the transaction Shares to issue Authorised capital increase amount Full delegation Capital increase, PSR maintained Capital shares or debt securities giving access to capital €5,000,000 () of capital increase or €100,000,000 of value of debt securities giving access to the capital Full delegation Capital increase, PSR waived Capital shares or debt securities giving access to capital €5,000,000 () or €100,000,000 of value of debt securities giving access to the capital

-^()These amounts are not cumulative
+(\)These amounts are not cumulative